autometrics-dev/autometrics-ts/examples/express/README.md

 ## Express + Autometrics example

-Simple Express API instrumented with Autometrics
+Simple Express API instrumented with Autometrics and using the Prometheus exporter.

 ### Running the example